ChrisBetancur/BetCompiler/README.md

 ### Next Steps
-- Fix Dropdown list bug where when I open a file error pops up but it works when I use open file butoon
+- Fix Dropdown list bug where when I open a file error pops up but it works when I use open file buton
+- Make puts and print functions handle strings with spaces

 ### To compile bet files directly